Featured Post

 Costume designers Janine Sunday and Sarah King fitted the cast with a wide variety of 1930’s style European attire that feature eclectic garb ranging from nuns' habits to chilling German Nazi soldier uniforms to the multiple outfits worn by the children in the show.
 The costumes are exceptional and realistic.

 Mr. Minnick, a Helen Hayes Award winner, helms this production with strong attention to detail and solid pacing with a nod towards the humanity contained in the story.
-He affords the performers the artistic freedom in interpreting their respective characters, and the results are wonderful.
+He affords the performers the artistic freedom to interpret their respective characters, and the results are wonderful.

 The staging of this classic at Toby’s is a beauty to behold—both visually and through its superb score penned by the legendary team of Rodgers and Hammerstein.
 The book, written by Howard Lindsay and Russel Crouse, was based on the memoir of Maria von Trapp, The Story of the Trapp Family Singers.